 Capital outlays are reported in governmental funds as expenditures.
 However, in the statement of revenues, expenses, and changes in net position, the cost of those assets is allocated over their useful lives as depreciation expense.
-The statement of activities recognizes property taxes on an accrual basis or in the year for which they are budgeted.
+The statement revenues, expenses, and changes in net position recognizes property taxes on an accrual basis or in the year for which they are budgeted.